PhilipVigus/film-follower/README.md

 2. Ensure you have PostgreSQL running, and create a database called film_follower

-3. Create a .env file, using .env.example as a template, paying particular attention to the database values.
+3. Create a .env file, using .env.example as a template, ensuring the database section reflects the username and password you use.

 4. Run the following commands